-The presence of acids/alkalis in water destroys microorganisms, thereby hindering the self-purification process in rivers.
+The presence of acids/alkalis in water destroys microorganisms, thereby hindering the selfpurification process in rivers.
 Water pollution adversely affects fish and other aquatic life.
 The toxic materials may enter the food chain and cause serious health hazards in human beings and other aquatic animals.

-- 2. CO2 in the atmosphere is a key role player in maintaining the global temperature.
-The greenhouse gases such as CO2 and methane, produced by burning of fossil fuel, agriculture and deforestation trap heat radiated from earth and lead to increase in earth's temperature.
+- 2. CO_2 in the atmosphere is a key role player in maintaining the global temperature.
+The greenhouse gases such as CO_2 and methane, produced by burning of fossil fuel, agriculture and deforestation trap heat radiated from earth and lead to increase in earth's temperature.
 Rays of sunlight penetrate the lower atmosphere and warm the earth's surface.
 As the concentration of greenhouse gases increases in the atmosphere, the surface temperature of the oceans rises, more water evaporates into the atmosphere and the earth's surface temperature also rises. - 3.
 If a factory is set on the banks of a river, effluents from the factory containing high concentration of oil, heavy metals, synthetic detergents and alkalis, harmful chemicals, will be discharged into water and will poison it.
 Since it is difficult to breakdown waste, they will affect the quality of water and pollute it.
-Polluted water cause epidemics, such as cholera, jaundice, dysentery, typhoid and diarrhoea in human beings.
+This can also contaminate drinking water sources, harm aquatic life and impact human health.

-- 4. The burning of fossil fuels (coal and oil) by power-production companies and industries releases sulphur into the air that combines with oxygen to form sulphur dioxide (SO2).
-From these gases, airborne sulphuric acid (H2SO4) can be formed when mixed with water vapour in the air to form acid rain which has a pH of 5-5.5 approximately.
+- 4. The burning of fossil fuels (coal and oil) by power-production companies and industries releases sulphur into the air that combines with oxygen to form sulphur dioxide (SO_2) .
+From these gases, airborne sulphuric acid (H_2SO_4) can be formed when mixed with water vapour in the air to form acid rain which has a pH of 5-5.5 approximately.
 Acid rain affects marble and limestone primarily in two ways: dissolution and alteration.
-When sulphuric acids, in acid rain, react with the calcite in marble and limestone, the calcite dissolves.
+When sulphuric acids in acid rain react with the calcite in marble and limestone, the calcite dissolves.
 In exposed areas of old marble palaces, we see roughened surfaces, removal of material, and loss of lustre and shine and even the carved details. - 5.
 The contamination will persist when it reaches Colony Q since it is downstream and the wastes will flow along with the running water and in the same direction as the water flows. - 6.
 There are many effects of radiation pollution which may be short term and long term: - i.
-The short term effects may be skin burns and skin cancer. - ii.
-The long term effects of radiation include gene damage by mutation in genes, cancer of intestine, bone marrow, gonads and spleen. - iii.
+The short term effects may be skin burns hair loss, vomiting etc. - ii.
+The long term effects of radiation include gene damage by mutation in genes, cancer of intestine, skin, bone marrow, gonads and spleen. - iii.
 Radiation can also cause loss of immunity, loss of hair and chromosomal abnormalities.